-The start and cue button even look exactly like the ones found on the real CDJs from Pioneer.
+The start and cue buttons even look exactly like the ones found on the real CDJs from Pioneer.
 It also has a solid traditional-looking effects section that I really like.
-Something that is a strong point as well is that it offers 4 deck support but it has only 2 deck EQ section of course.
+Something that is a strong point as well is that it offers 4 deck support but it has only 2 deck EQ sections of course.

 So, if you're a beginner DJ wanting to start playing and learning to scratch this is a great controller for you.
 If however, you don't focus on scratching you might want to read on to the next DJ controller from Pioneer.